openapi-processor/openapi-processor-spring/docs/index.md

 a simple [OpenAPI][openapi] interface only code generator for [Spring Boot][springboot].
 {: .mb-6 }

-Note that the generatr is still in an early state and not all features are completely implemented.
+Note that the generatr is still in an early state of development and not all features are completely implemented.
 (November 2019)
 {: .note .info .mb-6}